 Having missed the first series in Taste of Scotland at Usquabae Bar we were delighted to be asked to visit and try out their second offering.
 Usquabae Bar is situated in the West End of Edinburgh, just under Ryan’s Bar.
 A Taste of Scotland is a 6 course offering, showcasing the best the Highlands and Islands have to offer and can be eaten with or without the whisky pairings.

 The first course was a selection of ‘wee Scottish bites’ – beetroot meringue, horseradish cream kedgeree arancini and game and pear terrine.
 I was excited to see quite a few of my favourite things and also was intrigued as to how the beetroot meringue would taste.
-The best of the three was the pear and game terrine.
+The best of the three meals was the pear and game terrine.
 It was full of flavour and the pear chutney worked really well with it.
 The arancini was lacking in flavour and the beetroot meringue just didn’t work for me at all.

 The plates from our first course were cleared and within no time the second course was with us.
 This course was Atholl Estates Highland game sausage roll, piccalilli puree and pickled Autumnal vegetables.

 This course was certainly more of what we expected.
 The sausage roll was packed full of flavour, the piccalilli puree added a sweetness to the dish which was rounded up with the tang of the pickled vegetables.
 Only thing I would have changed about this dish was a bigger portion.
 The third course took us off to Loch Duart.
 Loch Duart salmon cured in Highland Park whisky, seaweed emulsion and a cucumber relish.
 This dish was well presented but lacked in the punch expected when cured in Highland Park whisky, the texture was there unfortunately it was lacking in flavour.
 The seawweed emulsion and cucumber relish added some flavour to the dish.